Welcome to SMCC

 On this page:

-Welcome to Southern Maine Community College, where we welcome, prepare and inspire all to learn, succeed and lead.
+SMCC is committed to your success.
+We welcome, prepare, and inspire all to learn, succeed, and lead.

 Southern Maine Community College has grown and evolved over the years, but our goal remains the same: to transform lives and communities through education and training.